-5.4.1 - The Alumni Association/Chapters (registered and functional) contributes significantly to the development of the institution through financial and other support services during the year share experiences of their past endeavours and current progress.
-The SPIHER Alumni network contributes to the following:
+5.4.1 - The Alumni Association/Chapters (registered and functional) contributes significantly to the development of the institution through financial and other support services during the year

 SPIHER Alumni Engagement builds a continual relationship with our Alumni for mutual well-being and progress of the Alumni and Institution.
 Our Alumni influences and adds values to the society and our Institution.
-Formal Alumni Meets enables Alumni to reunite with their friends and college members, revitalize their memories and

-1. In building the University's reputation, by witnessing the achievements of graduates in the actual world.
+Formal Alumni Meets enables Alumni to reunite with their friends and college members, revitalize their memories and share experiences of their past endeavour and current progress.
+The SPIHER Alumni network contributes to the following: 1.
+In building the University's reputation, by witnessing the achievements of graduates are in the actual world.
 2. Our existing college students have higher job prospects because their seniors are creating a perfect legacy in the corporate world with their knowledge and values.
 3. Invited Talks/ Guest Lectures/ Alumni Forums.
-4. As the Participants/ Speakers/ Sponsors for workshops and conventions.
-5. Representatives of the enterprises during recruitments and motivating present set of students by means of having the presence of their seniors in the company.
-6. Alumni additionally shape the active member for Area Advisory Board and make contributions in evaluating and improving the curriculum.
+4. As the Participants/ Speakers/ Sponsors for workshops and convention.
+5. Representatives of the enterprise during recruitments and motivating present set of students by means of having the presence of their seniors in the company.
+6. Alumni additionally shape the active member for Area Advisory Board and make contributions in evaluate and improvement of the curriculum.
 7. Alumni also form the energetic contributors of IQAC at a number of levels.
 Their inputs are vital in bringing significant developments and pleasant enhancements.